-The Settings item in the Start Menu (and also as an App) gives you access to a number of power settings control panels which enable you to quickly adjust power options.
+The Settings item in the Start Menu (or via the Action Center) gives you access to a number of power settings control panels which enable you to quickly adjust power options.
 Click System to access the menu including the power option settings.

-Figure 3 - 9 Settings
+Figure 3 - 8 Settings